-Here is why you must delete everything on a hard drive.
+Here is why you must delete everything on a hard drive:

-To prevent identity theft: Identity theft is when someone steals personally identifiable information and uses it for malicious or other selfish ends, usually fraud.
+- To prevent identity theft: Identity theft is when someone steals personally identifiable information and uses it for malicious or other selfish ends, usually a fraud.
 For instance, the identity thief could use your information to apply for credit or access medical services.
 Ultimately your reputation is what suffers most when this happens.

-To prevent a possible data breach: A data breach happens when confidential information is accessed without authorization from the owner.
+- To prevent a possible data breach: A data breach happens when confidential information is accessed without authorization from the owner.
 In other words, if your trade secrets, personally identifiable information, or other proprietary data falls into the wrong hands, your data has been breached.
-Besides loss of trust from your clients, you may suffer severe financial penalties for such a breach.
+Besides the loss of trust from your clients, you may suffer severe financial penalties for such a breach.
 Wiping your old external hard drives eliminates this risk.

-To comply with data protection laws and government regulations: In most jurisdictions around the world, businesses, organizations, and other agencies that collect user information are mandated to protect it.
+- To comply with data protection laws and government regulations: In most jurisdictions around the world, businesses, organizations, and other agencies that collect user information are mandated to protect it.
 Securely wiping your hard drives before retiring them is a sure way to comply with these regulations.

-Destroy the Drive Physically
+#1 Destroy the Drive Physically

 That said, you must realize that in some instances, data can be retrieved from a physically damaged hard drive using advanced and sophisticated tools.
 So, DIY physical destruction is not a foolproof method to wipe a hard drive.